 Congratulations on taking the necessary steps to create your estate plan!
-Now that you have your executed estate planning documents in hand, you may be wondering, “where should I keep my original documents so they are both safe and accessible?”
+Now that you have your executed estate planning documents in hand, you may be wondering, “what’s a good way to store my original documents to keep them safe and accessible?”

-We often recommend keeping your estate planning documents in a fire and water-proof box in your home.
-That said, it is important for you to let your agents know a) where the box is located and b) how to access it.
+We often recommend keeping your estate planning documents in a fire and water-proof box or safe in your home.
+That said, it is important for you to let your agents know a) where the box or safe is located and b) how to access it and what the combination is.
 This information allows your agent to retrieve the documents when the appropriate time comes.
 If you are comfortable with your named agents knowing your estate planning wishes, another option is to provide your originals to your primary agent for safekeeping.
 We always encourage our clients to be a blessing and not a burden to their loved ones and an easy way to do this is to make sure your estate planning documents are safe and accessible.

 By: Alana D. Horner